-If you’ve ever wondered How to Make Scalloped Potatoes with Parmesan Cheese then you’ve come to the right place.
-Similar to that of it’s more fatty counterpart potatoes dauphinoise, scalloped potatoes have no cream in them which makes them a little healthier to eat.
+If you’ve ever wondered how to make this, then you’ve come to the right place.
+Similar to that of its more fatty counterpart potatoes dauphinoise, they have no cream in them which makes them a little healthier to eat.

 In fact you could make them as healthy as you want by even replacing the small pads of butter I put in between each layer with olive oil or even coconut oil if you are really looking to keep anything unhealthy down.